 The early Bond films have much to answer for.
-Although tamed down from the best-selling Ian Fleming novels, the phenomenally successful spy adventure movie series heralded a new era of cinema promiscuity and violence that had not then been shown in Hollywood and British cinema up to then.
+Although tamed down from the best-selling Ian Fleming novels, the phenomenally successful spy adventure movie series heralded a new era of cinema promiscuity and violence that had not then been shown in Hollywood and British cinema.

 The morally ambivalent lead character, who was laconically played by Scottish actor Sean Connery, is shown a heartless killer, playboy, and serial womanizer in a fantasy world of megalomaniac villains, vicious henchmen, treacherous beautiful women, expensive and exciting set pieces, tongue-in-cheek humor, and exotic locations.